danielbmarshall/mediabox/README.md

 `$ sudo mount -a`
 -- Mounts the share from fstab.
 If not securing with password, be sure your shared NFS folder has the correct permissions for guests

+**WARNING: If you mount your network drives as writeable to the /content folder, and decide to remove the ~/mediabox folder at a later point, be sure to unmount your network drives first.
+Otherwise, you risk deleting your media with a sudo rm -r ~/mediabox command.**

 ---

 # Using mediabox